Contact the Governor

 • State Board of Licensure for Professional Engineers and Professional Surveyors (public member)

-• Technology Research Collaborative (public member)
+• Technology Research Collaborative (public members)

 The majority of the boards meet quarterly.
 Interested persons should submit their information, including a resume and letter of interest, using the link below.